-Age Managers (and their assistants) play a very important role in Little Athletics.
-These are relatively ‘permanent’ parent roles (meaning ideally the same persons fill these roles each week) – responsible for accompanying the athletes through their events.
-Prior to the commencement of each season, we will call for nominations from parents to take up an Age Manager position.
+Age Managers are relatively ‘permanent’ parent roles (meaning the same persons fill these roles each week) – responsible for leading a group of athletes through their events.
+Prior to the commencement of each season, we call for nominations from parents to take up Age Manager positions.

 - Collect the Age Group folder (containing the evening’s program & field event recording sheets)

-- Leading the Age Group from one Event to the next
+- Lead the Age Group from one Event to the next

-- Alert qualified Judge(s) or the Officer for Officials where an athlete is on the verge of setting a Ground Record in a Field Event, so that a Judge can be present.
-[A Judge must be present if a throw or jump is to be recognised as a Ground Record.]
+- Advise an Official or alert the Officer for Officials where an athlete is on the verge of setting a Ground Record in a Field Event, so that an Official can be present.
+[An Official must be present if a throw or jump is to be recognised as a Ground Record.]

-- Otherwise assist at each event (eg. working with the Track Marshall or Starter to place the younger children onto the start line for each race, etc.)
+- Assist at events as requried (eg. working with the Track Marshall or Starter to place younger children onto the start line for each race, etc.)

 - Encourage the children

-- Return results sheets to the Recorder at the conclusion of the group’s events for the evening.
+- Return Age Group folder with filled-in results sheets at the conclusion of the group’s events for the evening.

 The Age Manager has one of the most important roles in Little Athletics.
 An athlete’s enjoyment of the sport will depend on their experience at the local Centre, and as an Age Manager you have a great opportunity to contribute positively to every athlete’s experience.